algorand/go-algorand/tools/teal/templates/docs/hltc.teal.md

-# Atomic Swap
+# Hash Time Lock Contract (HTLC)

 ## Functionality

-This contract implements part of an "atomic swap".
+This contract implements a "hash time lock".
 It is intended to be used as a "contract only" account, not as a "delegated contract" account.
+In other words, this contract should not be signed by a spending key.

 The contract will approve transactions spending algos from itself under two circumstances:

   1. If an argument `arg_0` is passed to the script such that `TMPL_HASHFN(arg_0)` is equal to `TMPL_HASHIMG`, then funds may be closed out to `TMPL_RCV`.
   2. If `txn.FirstValid` is greater than `TMPL_TIMEOUT`, then funds may be closed out to `TMPL_OWN`.

-The idea is that by knowing the preimage to `TMPL_HASHIMG`, funds may be released.
-Alternatively, after some timeout round `TMPL_TIMEOUT`, funds may be closed back to their original owner.
+The idea is that by knowing the preimage to `TMPL_HASHIMG`, funds may be released to `TMPL_RCV` (Scenario 1).
+Alternatively, after some timeout round `TMPL_TIMEOUT`, funds may be closed back to their original owner, `TMPL_OWN` (Scenario 2).
+Note that Scenario 1 may occur up until Scenario 2 occurs, even if `TMPL_TIMEOUT` has already passed.

 ## Parameters